levidehaan/github-api/README.md

 Github API Js
 ===============
+This file has been modified and only works in environments that allow crossdomain scripting such as the BlackBerry Playbook with the WebWorks SDK.
+You must also use jQuery to use this library.

 Exposes `gh` to the global environment.
 Tries to follow both the form of GithubHTTP API and JS style.